Written on: 4 March 2021

 You can set this up as soon as you’ve chosen your apprenticeship standard and know which month you’d like your apprentice to start their training.

-According to policy papers, employers will be able to claim their employer incentive grants from 1st September 2020 via the digital apprenticeship service.
+Employers will be able to claim their employer incentive grants via the digital apprenticeship service.

 The apprenticeship employer bonus is split into two equal payments.
 The first is made after your apprentice has been enrolled on their training programme for 90 days.
 The second part is paid after they have been learning for a year.